Trela-dev/AuthCrudApiApp/README.md

 ### Step 4: Test the API with Postman

-1. Open Postman and navigate to `http://localhost:8080` to use the available endpoints.
+1.Launch Postman and access `http://localhost:8080` to interact with the available endpoints.
+Ensure you avoid using new lines or pressing Enter, as this may cause the endpoint to malfunction.

 #### User Registration Endpoint:
 `POST http://localhost:8080/register`